OjasNivjekar/ecomind-darukaa/README.md

 The system models relationships between:

-Soil health ↔ water availability
+- Soil health and water availability
-Water availability ↔ species survival
+- Water availability and species survival
-Land use ↔ habitat quality and fragmentation
+- Land use, habitat quality, and fragmentation
-Climate ↔ soil moisture
+- Climate and soil moisture
-Soil conditions ↔ vegetation ↔ pollinators
+- Soil conditions, vegetation, and pollinators

 Evidence-Grounded Recommendations